MirKml/sass-loader-bug/README.md

 ...
 ```

-It work without extension, try to remove css extension from `@use` in main.scss -> `@use "react-datepicker/dist/react-datepicker", then `npm run build` works without error.
+Without extension it works fine.
+Try to remove css extension from `@use` import in main.scss -> `@use "react-datepicker/dist/react-datepicker".
+Then `npm run build` works without error.